-2.2 Time-aware Recommender Systems
+2.2.
+Time-aware recommender systems

 In the last years, there are scholars who proposed methods that attempt to capture the temporal aspects of user behaviour, while others investigated the updating of recommenders to change in the user behaviour.
 Remarkably, these two categories of methods are distinct, in the sense that studies capturing temporal aspects produce static models, while studies capturing change produce dynamic models.
 Our approach belongs to the second category.
-In this Section, we will briefly discuss the approaches of Ding and Li [4] and of Yehuda Koren [7, 8], which belong to the first category.
+In this Section, we will briefly discuss the approaches of Ding and Li, Yuan et al., Xiang et al., and Yehuda Koren, which belong to the first category.